SoftBank Group's $108 billion Vision Fund 2 draws in Microsoft, Apple

 SoftBank in May said the first fund had generated a 45% internal rate of return for investors in its common shares, or 29% when debt-like preferred shares are included - though the gains still exist mostly on paper.

-On Friday, it said other participants in the second fund will include the National Investment Corporation of National Bank of Kazakhstan, Standard Chartered and undisclosed parties from Taiwan.
+On Friday, it said other participants in the second fund will include the National Investment Corporation of National Bank of Kazakhstan, Standard Chartered, undisclosed parties from Taiwan and the fund's own managers.

 The new fund has broad backing from Japan's financial industry including units of the three mega banks, Mitsubishi UFJ Financial Group Inc, Sumitomo Mitsui Financial Group Inc and Mizuho Financial Group Inc, SoftBank's statement showed.

-It said Daiwa Securities Group Inc, Dai-ichi Life Holdings Inc and Sumitomo Mitsui Trust Holdings Inc are also set to participate.
+It said Daiwa Securities Group Inc, Dai-ichi Life Holdings Inc and Sumitomo Mitsui Trust Holdings Inc have also signed memoranda of understanding (MOU).

+The financial structure of the fund, how much each investor would contribute and whether they would provide debt or equity backing was not disclosed by Softbank.

+A spokeswoman for Standard Chartered, however, told Reuters the bank would take part in the fund as a debt investor.

 "The objective of the fund is to facilitate the continued acceleration of the AI revolution through investment in market-leading, tech-enabled growth companies," SoftBank said in its statement.

-Founder and Chief Executive Masayoshi Son uses artificial intelligence (AI) as a catch-all term to characterize SoftBank's investment portfolio, which features businesses as varied as ride-hailing and autonomous driving, insurance and healthcare.
+Masayoshi Son uses artificial intelligence (AI) as a catch-all term to characterise SoftBank's investment portfolio, which features businesses as varied as ride-hailing and autonomous driving, insurance and healthcare.

+SoftBank has not provided concrete details on the kind of investments it is targeting, said a senior executive at one Japanese bank listed as a participant in the new fund.

+"The fund itself is of course attractive, but what matters is the overall balance of the portfolio," the banker said, declining to be identified further.

 LATE-STAGE STARTUPS